As a high school student enrolled in a Truman State University course, you are eligible for special rates.

 You can pay online via TruView, Student Tab, Student Finances section and click on Student Account Suite.
 You can pay by electronic check and no extra fee is charged.
 Accepted credit cards include Visa, MasterCard, Discover, and American Express.
 A 2.95% convenience fee is assessed when paying by credit card.

 Authorized Users can pay online via mybill.truman.edu.
 Once you have logged on, click “make a payment” and then “pay.”
 You can pay by electronic check and no extra fee is charged.
 Accepted credit cards include Visa, MasterCard, Discover, and American Express.
 A 2.95% convenience fee is assessed when paying with a credit card.

 It is now easier to pay online with your mobile device.
 We have implemented TouchNet Mobile capabilities when students are paying online via TruView (Student Tab, Student Finances, click “Student Account Suite”) or when parents are paying online at mybill.truman.edu.
 This will allow the screens to better fit any mobile device being used to make a payment, view the eStatement, etc. We hope you are able to take advantage of this added benefit.

-Mailed payments can be sent to Truman State University, Student Account Payment, PO Box 754, Kirksville, MO 63501-0754.
+Mailed payments can be sent to Truman State University, Business Office, McClain Hall 105, 100 E Normal, Kirksville, MO 63501-4221.
 Please be sure to include the student ID number on the payment.

-Payments, other than credit card, can also be made at the Cashier Window in McClain Hall 105.
-The hours are 10:30 am to 3:30 pm, Monday through Friday.
+Payments other than credit card can also be made at the Cashier Window in McClain Hall 105.
+Hours for the Cashiers Window are:

 If you are having trouble navigating the system or are concerned about the charges on your bill, you can direct questions to: